Get new content delivered directly to your inbox.

 “Come, Meghan.
 You’ve had a difficult life, but you’ve fought hard.
 It’s time to rest now.”

-“But–but….”
-Meghan shook her head in confusion, unable to reconcile what her eyes saw with what her mind screamed.
-“I-I’m not done!
+“But….”
+Meghan shook her head, unable to reconcile what her eyes saw with what her mind screamed.
+“I-I-I’m not done!
 I’m still here!
 I’m alive and well…”

 Death shook his head.
 “No, you aren’t.
 At this very moment, you’re dying.”

-He touched her shoulder gently and gestured behind her toward the hearth.
-Slowly, Meghan turned, afraid to look, but too afraid not to see.
+He touched her shoulder and gently gestured toward the hearth.
+Slowly, Meghan turned, dread filling her every breath.

 “Poison,” Death stated matter-of-factly.
 “They put it in your water-skin.
 The Nornish spies, that is.
 Not so much that you or anyone else would notice right away, but after drinking enough… well, you see the results.”

-Meghan mind reeled.
-Poisoned… after all the times she had escaped disaster, cheated hunger, and survived illness, poison would have her at last.
-After all of her work to take back the land she so loved, this was how it ended?
+Meghan’s mind reeled.
+Poisoned… after all the times she had escaped disaster, poison would have her at last.
+After all of her work to reclaim the land she loved, this was how it ended?

-Bristling, she crossed her arms tightly and glared into the distance, refusing to meet Death’s eyes.
-“No. Give me more time!
-You can’t take me yet.
+“Convincing…” Meghan repeated.
+Bristling, she crosse her arms tightly and glared into the distance, refusing to meet Death’s eyes.
+“Well, I am not convinced.
 You’ve taken enough lives in this country, leave me be!”

-“I do not control who goes and when,” Death stated flatly, a hint of annoyance entering his tone.
-“I merely uphold the law.”
+“I do not dictate who goes or when,” Death stated flatly, a hint of annoyance entering his tone.
+“I merely uphold the law of life.”

 She moved back from the window and paced the hut, running her hands through her hair restlessly.
 Death looked at her askance, leaning against the fireplace with one leg propped beneath him.

-“It is not for humankind to divine the future,” he said slowly, “but for your sake, in your dying moments, I can give you a gift.”
+“It is not for humankind to divine the future,” Death remarked thoughtfully, “but for your sake, in your dying moments, I may offer a gift.”

 IV

-Meghan swallowed and looked to the horizon, where the hills seemed to roll on and on forever, until they were met by the pale, milky sky.
-But suddenly, that sky began to shift and twist in her vision, merging with the ground and drawing her in, so that the hut and the wooden panes of the window began to blur and fade.
-Meghan gasped and felt her stomach drop as her surroundings melted away in a blur, so that all around her there was nothing but vague, dancing colors that swished by like branches in a forest.
-She felt Death’s grip on her tighten, and at once found a strange assurance in that firm hold.
+Meghan looked to the horizon, where the hills seemed to roll on forever, until they met the dim glow of the sky.
+Presently, that sky shifted, and twisting in her vision, merging with the ground and drawing her in, until the hut and the wooden panes of the window blurred and dissipated.
+Meghan gasped and felt her stomach drop as her surroundings melted into vague, dancing colors that swished by like branches in a forest.
+She felt Death’s grip tighten, and found a strange assurance in that firm hold.
 She closed her eyes, concentrating on the feel of him behind her, knowing that they still stood together in the hut, safe and on solid ground.

 “Open your eyes, Meghan!
 Don’t be afraid.”

-Steeling herself, Meghan cracked her eyes open and took stock of her surroundings once more.
-To her surprise, the world had fallen back into place- but it was not the hut where they stood, rather it was the ridge that overlooked the village of Fainhearn, where Dairn and the rest of the Free Folk were preparing for battle.
+Steeling herself, Meghan cracked her eyes open and took stock of her surroundings.
+To her surprise, the world had fallen back into place—but it was not the hut where they stood, but rather the ridge that overlooked the village of Fainhearn, where Dairn and the rest of the Free Folk were preparing for battle.

-She could see him moving far below through the tents of the soldiers they had gathered, talking with the generals at his side, patting the shoulders of the men he passed.
-Meghan smiled.
-That was Dairn, ever the friend of the common men, even when discussing the pressing matters of politics and battle strategy.
+She watched him move through the tents of the warriors they had gathered, talking with the generals at his side, patting the shoulders of the men he passed.
+Meghan smiled, comforted by the sight.
 If only she could see his face…

 As if sensing her wish, he paused and turned, gazing toward the heavens for a moment in consternation.
-Meghan drew in her breath, noticing immediately the changes in his countenance.
-His eyes were raw and red-rimmed.
-His whole body was marked with grief—fresh and tender, as if he were mourning the loss of a dear friend.
-And yet, despite that, there was a cool, calm sort of resolution set deeply in his features, and in that moment, Meghan knew without a doubt that he would be victorious in whatever battle was to come.
+Meghan drew in her breath, at the change in his countenance.
+His whole body was marked with grief—fresh and tender, as if he mourned the loss of a dear friend.
+And yet, despite that, there was a calm resolve set deeply in his features which left Meghan in no doubt that he was bound for victory.

 “It is for you he mourns,” Death spoke, his smooth voice slipping into the silence without causing so much as a ripple.